BembelBytes/pydiabas/README.md

 ### Additional test commands
 There are some additional arguments to modify test execution as follows:
 - `--apitrace` ("off", "on" or 0-8, default: 0): Sets the *EDIABAS* apiTrace level.
-- `--capturejobs` ("off" or "on", default: `off`): Controls job capturing of all jobs executed while running the test.
+- `--capturejobs` ("off" or "on", default: "off"): Controls job capturing of all jobs executed while running the test.
 The `*.jobs` file will be stored in the CWD.

 ## 7 Limitations